AK-DEV03/Final-Project-Group9/README.md

 Bone Age Preduiction using Multi layered perceptron, convolutional neural network and Pretrained model Xception.

 ## Usage:
-The run script assumes python 3.x is being used and it is accessible as `python`.

 To run the Model:

 Run MLP_Custom_CNN.py